qeesung/gitaly/.gitlab/issue_templates/Production Training.md

   - [ ] How much CPU was consumed for all clones (http or ssh) for the gitlab-org/gitlab repository in the past hour?
   - [ ] How slow are the slowest clones taking on the gitlab-org/gitlab repository the past day?

+### Tracking calls throughout the GitLab ecosystem

+- [ ] Pick a [repository files API
+  call](https://docs.gitlab.com/ee/api/repository_files.html#get-file-from-repository) that happened in the past day.
+Which Gitaly calls were invoked downstream?
+- [ ] Pick a `GetBlobs` RPC call in the past day.
+Who were the upstream callers?

 ## Follow-up activities

 Link: [Gitaly Customer Issues](https://gitlab.com/gitlab-org/gitaly/-/issues/?sort=due_date&state=opened&label_name%5B%5D=Gitaly%20Customer%20Issue&first_page_size=100)